Old-Fashioned Chivalrous Romance 101 – A Guide

 We believe it’s these chivalric and old-fashioned romance tropes that make many love stories incredibly popular!
 Whether it’s Mr. Darcy’s love confessions, Mr. Thornton willing Margaret to “look back” at him as she leaves him behind, Johnny pulling Baby up to the stage to dance with him in front of everyone, or even Jack giving Rose the world’s most epic kiss on the Titanic.
 We remember these moments.
 We love these moments.
 And we even watch them on repeat!

-We’re in need of a major romance resurgence in entertainment right now.
+We need a significant romance resurgence in entertainment right now.
 And while romance novels are still incredibly popular, the amount of romance in film and television is much less.
 We aim to help change that!

 Okay, so, let’s get started!

-Below, we include some background information, a detailed checklist for old-fashioned chivalrous romance in entertainment, as well as a checklist of what old-fashioned chivalrous romance isn’t.
-Beyond that, we include some examples to get you started in the storytelling world of chivalrous romance.
+Below, we include some background information, a detailed checklist for old-fashioned chivalrous romance in entertainment, as well as a list of what old-fashioned chivalrous romance isn’t.
+Beyond that, we include some examples to get you started in the storytelling world of chivalrous love.
 And then answer a couple of questions for clarification.

 (There was inevitably some crossover with our Modern Romanticism 101 Guide.)